Maintenance vs Capital Improvements

 If you’re a property owner, one of the questions you may ask yourself is whether to invest in maintenance repairs or capital improvements.
 Both have benefits, but deciding the right choice for your property can be tough.
-In this article, we’ll look at the advantages and disadvantages of each choice, so you can determine which is best for your needs.
+In this article, we’ll look at the advantages and disadvantages of each choice, maintenance and capital improvement examples and some handy tips so you can determine which is best for your needs.

 Maintenance vs Capital Improvements: Know the Difference